The Best Climbing Harness for Women Review

 The Black Diamond Primrose is the latest version of the Primrose AL and Primrose SA (our previous Best Buy winner) models, and this harness took the award for Best Buy again.
 It's a versatile, all-around model that is comfortable, adjustable, and only $55.
 It has Black Diamond's unique trakFIT adjustable leg loops, so that novice climbers can have some degree of leg adjustability with the security of a fixed-leg system.
 The plastic-covered gear loops are rigid and stick out from the waistbelt for easy clipping and unclipping, and there is a sturdy haul loop in the back.
 This affordable model is a great buy for anyone just starting out or for anyone else who would rather put some extra money into their rack or a new rope.

 If your climbing dreams are full of winter days in Ouray, spring days in Indian Creek, summers in Maple Canyon and fall days in Yosemite, the Black Diamond Lotus has your name written all over it.
 Designed as an all-around model for those Jill-of-All-Trades climbers, the Lotus is an outstanding harness that will fit the bill for any type of climbing.
 It comes with four ice clipper slots for multiple racking options, wide gear loops to hold a rack of cams or quickdraws, a 12 kN haul loop and an extra 6 inch long loop to hold all the other multi-pitch necessities.
 One of its best features?
 The "Bombshell" abrasion resistant patches, which are placed in high-wear areas.
 If you're tired of blowing out harnesses because you can't stop yourself from worming up another squeeze chimney, invest in the Lotus and you won't be disappointed.
-And at only $80, that's not much of an investment if it lasts longer than another model.

 You may also like: